 Author’s contribution

 S. Massart and B. Lebas coordinated the writing of this publication and provided the first draft.
 All other authors participated to the reviewing, edition and validation of the successive versions of the publication.
+S. Massart edited the figures.

 References